Plugin System

 ├── plugin.json

-└── main.js # optional main process entry To install a plugin, create its directory under ~/.daintree/plugins/ and add the manifest.
-Then quit and relaunch Daintree.
-If the ~/.daintree/plugins/ directory doesn't exist, Daintree silently skips plugin loading with no errors.
+└── main.js # optional main process entry To install a plugin, create its directory under ~/.daintree/plugins/, add the manifest, then quit and relaunch Daintree.
+If the ~/.daintree/plugins/ directory doesn't exist, Daintree skips plugin loading silently, no errors.

 Manifest Reference

 The plugin.json manifest is the plugin's declaration.
 It defines who the plugin is, what it contributes, and where its code lives.
-Here's a complete example showing all available fields:
+Here's a complete example with every field:

 {